 The Department of the Treasury, FSOC, SEC, CFTC, Federal Reserve, OCC, CFPB and FDIC have engaged in, and continue to engage in, extensive rule-making mandated by the Dodd-Frank Act.
-For example, on October 27, 2022, the CFPB issued an outline of proposals to implement Section 1033 of the Dodd-Frank Act via a rule relating to consumer data rights.
-The CFPB has indicated that a purpose of such a rule would be to make it easier for consumers to switch providers of financial products.
+For example, on October 19, 2023, the CFPB issued a proposed rule to implement Section 1033 of the Dodd-Frank Act relating to consumer data rights that requires entities to make available to consumers and authorized third parties certain data relating to consumers' transactions and accounts, establishes obligations for third parties accessing a consumer's data, including privacy protections for that data, and provides standards for data access.
+The CFPB has indicated that a purpose of the rule would be to make it easier for consumers to switch providers of financial products.
 It is not clear what form continued implementation of the Dodd-Frank Act will take, or how the issuing entity, Chase Card Funding or JPMorgan Chase Bank will be affected.